domeleon/domeleon-docs/docs/serialization.md

 Domeleon's component tree is fully serializable, facilliating hot-reload via persisting to local storage, and transfering objects to and from the server.

-## DataKey properties
+## ctx.key and ctx.keysSerialized properties

-The serializer only cares about your Component's *dataKey* properties, which are defined as:
+Domeleon only cares about your Component's *ctx.keys* properties, which are:

 * **public**
   * **not** properties starting with `_`